SB-796

 Plain Language

 When a covered entity learns that a user faces imminent risk of death or serious physical injury, it must make reasonable efforts within 24 hours to notify emergency services or law enforcement, using information it already has or can obtain through reasonable user-facing prompts.
-If the operator lacks sufficient information to make the notification, it must instead: (1) display a clear, prominent crisis message urging the user to contact emergency services, (2) encourage the user to seek help from a trusted adult or emergency services, and (3) document the steps taken and why direct notification was not practicable.
-A good-faith safe harbor protects operators from liability for making the notification itself, unless the operator acted with willful misconduct or gross negligence.
+If the operator lacks sufficient information to enable emergency notification, it must instead: promptly display a crisis message urging the user to contact emergency services, encourage the user to seek help from a trusted adult, and document the steps taken and why direct notification was not practicable.
+Good-faith notifications are shielded from liability absent willful misconduct or gross negligence.
+This is an emergency-response obligation triggered by actual knowledge of imminent risk — not a routine reporting requirement.

 Statutory Text